 Towns Along California Highway 1 To Visit

 Visiting California soon?
-You’ll want to read our picks of towns like along California Highway 1 to visit from Cambria to Carmel and Montecito to Monterey.
+You’ll want to read our picks of towns along California Highway 1 to visit from Cambria to Carmel and Montecito to Monterey.

-Did you know we’re also a boutique travel agency that specializes in California vacation planning?
-If you’re looking to plan a trip to California, our California trip planner services are here to help you plan your perfect itinerary.
+Did you know we’re also a boutique travel agency specializing in California vacation planning?
+If you’re planning a trip to California, our California trip planner services can help you create your perfect itinerary.

-Photography Credit: Dairy cow and farmer photo by Alycia Moreno; Granita photo by Salt & Wind Travel; all other photos by James Collier.
+Photo Credit: Dairy cow and farmer photo by Alycia Moreno; Granita photo by Salt & Wind Travel; all other photos by James Collier.